CodingItWrong/outsidein.dev/docs/react/0-intro.md

 * Deployment: [Netlify][netlify]

 For deploying frontend applications there's no service simpler than Netlify.
 Choose your repo, enter a build command, and your app will be built and deployed.
-We won't use it in this tutorial, but it's easy to add a custom domain to your app as well, with an automatically-provisioned SSL certificate.
+We won't use the following feature in this tutorial, but it's easy to add a custom domain to your app as well, with an automatically-provisioned SSL certificate.

 [axios]: https://github.com/axios/axios
 [create-react-app]: https://create-react-app.dev/